kubernetes-study-guide/Kubernetes-Study-Guide/00_About_this_course/About_this_course.md

 # Course Structure

-How to follow this course
+How to follow this course,

+This course is heavily focused helping you get familiar with the official kubernetes documentation, so that you know your way around it.
+Since you will have access to the docs during the exam.

 ## Notations.